TheCandidStartup/TheCandidStartup.github.io/_drafts/legal-jeopardy.md

 The Container section was similar.
 I knew that Navisworks didn't use ZIP as a container format.
 I remembered one of the differences but only half remembered why.
 So I wrote down what I remembered, which sparked some more memories and then I worked out the rest from there.

 To Autodesk legal, this looks like a description of something internal that provides Navisworks with a competitive advantage.

+It doesn't.
 I think I went into such detail because I was embarrassed that I didn't just use ZIP.
 I was trying to justify what I'd done.
-In the end, ZIP or any other standard container format would have worked just as well.
+In the end, ZIP, or any other standard container format, would have worked just as well.

 ## Conclusion

 I do this for fun.
 I suspect that picking a fight with Autodesk legal won't be fun.
-So what did I do?
+So what should I do?

-I rewrote the Serialization and Container sections.
+In the end, I rewrote the Serialization and Container sections.
 The Serialization section describes what serialization is and refers you to a discussion of serialization algorithms on the ISO C++ website.
 I removed the step by step description of Navisworks serialization.
 The details really don't matter for the point I'm trying to make in the post.

 I removed the overview of how the Navisworks container format differs from ZIP.
 Again, the details don't matter and arguably distract from the overall point.
 There's a container format, it's functionally equivalent to a ZIP file.